 Note: don’t skimp on the velcro (the binder will last longer if the pieces stick well).

 This Preschool Learning Folder was made with my kiddos in mind.
-However, I have also made it available for you.
+However, I have also made it available for you in my Teachers Pay Teacher’s Store.
 If you would like this resource for your homeschool or classroom you can find the DOWNLOAD HERE.